brando90/ml_pl_fm_survey/README.md

-# ml_pl_fm_survey
+Proposal for Survey in Selection and Synthesis of formulas and programs

 Goals
 ----

-The goal of this will be to summarize the main contributions of methods that contribute to symboling reasoning and learning.
+The goal of this will be to summarize the main contributions of methods that contribute to symboling reasoning, formula/program synthesis and learning in all of these domains.
 The main two tasks to solve and have a summarize of state of the art is

 1) Methods for selection of key concepts from a library of concepts/symbols
 2) Methods for synthesis of programs/formulas/discrete structures